Galois actions on homotopy groups: Algebraic Galois actions

-\begin{definition} Say that a finite-dimensional continuous $\Q_l$-representation of $\Gamma$ is potentially unramified if there exists a finite extension $K'/K$ for which the action of $\Gal(\bar{K}/K')\cap \Gamma$ is unramified.
-Say that an arbitrary $\Q_l$-representation of $\Gamma$ is potentially unramified if it is a direct sum of finite-dimensional potentially unramified representations.
+Fix a prime $p \ne \ell$, and take a local field $K$, with finite residue field $k$ of characteristic $p$.
+Let $\cG:= \Gal(\bar{K}/K)^{\alg}$, the pro-algebraic completion of $\Gal(\bar{K}/K)$ over $\Ql$. \begin{definition} Say that a finite-dimensional continuous $\Ql$-representation of $\Gal(\bar{K}/K)$ is \emph{potentially unramified} if there exists a finite extension $K'/K$ for which the action of $\Gal(\bar{K}/K')$ is unramified.
+Say that an arbitrary $\Ql$-representation of $\Gal(\bar{K}/K)$ is \emph{potentially unramified} if it is a sum of finite-dimensional potentially unramified representations.

-These form a neutral Tannakian category; let $\cG^{\pnr}$ be the corresponding pro-algebraic group.
-Since $\Rep(\cG^{\pnr})$ is a full subcategory of $\Rep(\cG)$ closed under subobjects, $\cG^{\pnr}$ is a quotient of $\cG$. \end{definition}
+These form a neutral Tannakian category (see Definition \ref{tannaka}); let $\cG^{\pnr}$ be the corresponding pro-algebraic group.
+Since $\Rep(\cG^{\pnr})$ is a Tannakian subcategory of $\Rep(\cG)$, $\cG^{\pnr}$ is a quotient of $\cG$. \end{definition}